10 .NET API products for your office documents

 Install-Package IronPdf

-Below is code for HTML to PDF converter application.
-Here, HTML code or HTML elements represented in string format is used as input and converted to PDF.
-Convert HTML file to PDF using the same steps, with an additional step to read the content from the HTML file.
+Below is code for an HTML to PDF converter application.
+Here, an HTML string is used as input and converted to a PDF.
+You can convert an HTML file to a PDF using the same steps, with an additional step to read the content from the HTML file.

 class Program